zhemao/pyMongoAdmin/doc/manual.md

 These methods are available for your use to make entering in data easier

  * now() - Get the current datetime.
  * sha256(plain) - Converts the plaintext `plain` into its sha256 hash.
-This is the hash function used by anaconda to store user passwords.
+This is the hash function used by pyMongoAdmin to store user passwords.
  * sha1(plain) - Converts the plaintext `plain` into its sha1 hash.
  * md5(plain) - Converts the plaintext `plain` into its md5 hash.